0l1ve1r4/BIM-Pathfinding/README.md

 python ./src/main.py
 ```

+- **Usage:**

   - Left-click on the canvas to update the color of a square.
   - Right-click on the canvas to delete a square.

-### Buttons are available for:
-- Running Dijkstra;
+### Interactive Buttons:

+- **Run Algorithm in 3D:** Experience the algorithm in a three-dimensional perspective.
+- **Run Dijkstra:** Execute the Dijkstra pathfinding algorithm.
-- Loading a new image;
+- **Load New Image:** Import a new image to update the floor plan.
+- **Clear Bitmap:** Remove all elements from the bitmap.
+- **Toggle Gradient:** Switch between gradient modes for enhanced visualization.
-- Clearing the bitmap;
+- **Display Help:** Access helpful information about the application.
-- toggling gradient;
-- Displaying help;
-- Adding a new floor;
+- **Add New Floor:** Include a new floor in the floor plan.
-- Removing a floor;
-- Clearing the path.
+- **Remove Floor:** Eliminate an existing floor from the plan.
+- **Clear Path:** Reset the path on the floor plan.
+- **Save Bitmap:** Save your current configuration for future use.

   ## Contributing

-Contributions are welcome!
+We welcome and appreciate contributions!
+If you'd like to contribute to the enhancement of this pathfinding algorithm GUI, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and ensure that the code is well-documented.
+4. Test your changes thoroughly.
+5. Create a pull request, explaining the purpose of your changes.